 In this unit, students investigate examples of a variety of types of tourism, both in Australia and abroad.
 They study the characteristics of various types of tourism and the factors that influence people to engage with each type of tourism and different locations.
-Students also explore the environmental, economic, social and cultural impacts of different types of tourism, including an in depth analysis of the impact of a Victorian tourism site through fieldwork.
+Students explore environmental, economic, social and cultural impacts of different types of tourism, including an in depth analysis of the impact of a Victorian tourism site through fieldwork.
 Students will evaluate the interconnection between their fieldwork site and the surrounding region, state or the country.

-Unit Three Changing the Land
+Changing the Land